 Wildlife holidays in Chile

-The topography of Chile is one of the most extraordinary of any country in the world.
+The topography of Chile is extraordinary, with high peaks and plateaus, towering snow-capped volcanoes and vertiginous coastal mountains.
 The country forms a ribbon of land stretching over 4,000 kilometres from the arid Atacama Desert in the north to the subantarctic islands of the south.

 Nowhere more than 180 kilometres wide, the country is separated from neighbouring Argentina by the Andes Mountains which create some of the most spectacular scenery in South America.